paintparty/fireworks/README.md

 ## Options

-Check out [this file](https://github.com/paintparty/fireworks/blob/main/src/fireworks/config.cljc) for all the available options.
+Check out [this file](https://github.com/paintparty/fireworks/blob/main/docs/example-bling-config/config.edn) for all the available options.
+And you will probably want to set them globally, for your system, via a [system-wide config](#system-wide-config).

 <br>